scribe-security/docs/docs/valint/policies.md

 ## Filtering Policy Rules (Early Availability)

 Since policy rules can be labeled with user-defined labels and also can be a part of one ore more initiatives, it's possible to filter them by these parameters on runtime.
-For this purpose, `valint` has flags `--filter-label` and `--filter-initiative` respectively.
+For this purpose, `valint` has flags `--rule-label` and `--initiative` respectively.

 When using these flags, `valint` will only evaluate the rules that match the provided labels and/or initiatives.
-In order to be run, a rule should match all the provided labels and/or initiatives.
-If no rules in a policy are matched the requirements, the policy will be omitted.
+In order to be run, a rule should match all the provided labels and/or any of the initiatives.
+If a rule doesn't match the requirements, it will be disabled.
+Similarly, if no rules in a policy match the requirements, the policy will be omitted.

 ## Evidence Lookup